babakfp/phosphor-icons-svelte/README.md

 <IconHeartBold />
 ```

-Which one would you choose?
-I would choose the first one, however, there are some issues with that syntax!
+The first syntax looks nice, but there are some problems with it!

 [**Phosphor Icons**](https://phosphoricons.com) has more than 7K icons; This means when you import a single icon using the first syntax, you are actually loading them all!
 This results in slowing down your site's performance and loading time (during development) significantly (though it's not an issue in production)!

 What about combining all weights into a single component?
 Well, a similar issue happens in this case too.
-How it happens in both development and production environments!
+This time it happens in both development and production environments!

-To tackle this, the library's API is designed to allow the individual importation of each component.
-This approach improves the developer experience (DX) and helps maintain better performance in development.
+To solve this, this library only allows importing the icons individually.

 What about the `Icon` prefix?
 The `Icon` prefix prevents naming collisions with other components.